WELCOME TO CLERMONT-MINNEOLA LIONS CLUB

 We are a Club that knows how to have fun in helping our community, our state and the entire world.

-The Club is also involved with vision screening and diabetes screening several times a year at different locations.
+The Club is also involved with vision diabetes screening several times a year at different locations.

 The needs in our community are growing very fast.
 Be a volunteer with a bunch of roaring Lions that know how to get things done and know how to have a great time doing it.